emericoude/com.emericoude.unityextensions/Assets/com.emericoude.rounds/README.md

 A round should be self-contained and self-sufficient.
 It should manage its own state the moment it is told to commence.
 Use the events available to update feedback (such as UI elements).

+It is primordial that you implement the Clone function to its fullest, copying over every serializable field.

 ### Round Manager
 The round manager handles the round's flow.
 Only one can be active at a time, and they are considered in a queue.
 Note that rounds manage their own state once they are told to be active, and will automatically